omnine/trudesk/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+### Knowledge

+The webpack bundle destination is public/js
+How to check webpack version? `yarn list webpack`